-In August 2014, we entered into a farm-in agreement with Repsol Exploración, S.A. ("Repsol"), to acquire a non-operated interest in the Camarao, Ameijoa, Mexilhao and Ostra blocks offshore Portugal.
-As part of the agreement, we will reimburse a portion of Repsol's previously incurred exploration costs, as well as partially carry Repsol's share of the costs of a planned 3D seismic program.
-Certain governmental approvals and processes are still required to be completed before this acquisition is effective.
-After completing the acquisition, our participating interest in the blocks will be 31%.
+In March 2015, we closed a farm-in agreement with Repsol Exploracion, S.A. ("Repsol"), to acquire a non-operated interest in the Camarao, Ameijoa, Mexilhao and Ostra blocks in the Peniche Basin offshore Portugal.
+As part of the farm-in agreement, we reimbursed a portion of Repsol's previously incurred exploration costs, as well as partially carried Repsol's share of the costs of a planned 3D seismic program.
+After giving effect to the farm-in agreement, our participating interest is 31% in each of the blocks.